boutiqueforaweek/boutiqueforaweek.github.io/_posts/2016-08-02-top-ten-reasons-to-consign-this-fall.md

 9\.
 Make friends.
 =================

 Through consigning at Boutique For A Week, I meet other women via the [Facebook page](https://www.facebook.com/BoutiqueForAWeek/?fref=ts) and at the sale who are like-minded.
-They may have children of different ages and be in a different stage of life, but we share a bond of de-cluttering our home, recycling items to a new home, and earning a profit from our children's gently used items.
+They may have children of different ages and be in a different stage of life, but we share a bond of decluttering our home, recycling items to a new home, and earning a profit from our children's gently used items.

 10\.
 It's fun.
 ==============